-• During the nineteenth century, in Europe especially, ballads regarding the Napoleonic Wars were common.
+During the nineteenth century, in Europe especially, ballads regarding the Napoleonic Wars were common.

 And of course, last but not least, there are the popular drinking ballads, intended to be sung in a pub by a rowdy group of friends.
+These are still popular today.